Aptinyx Inc. (APTX) Shares Up Despite Recent Market Volatility

-Aptinyx Inc. (NASDAQ: APTX)’s stock price has increased by 7.61 compared to its previous closing price of 0.12.
-However, the company has seen a gain of 6.51% in its stock price over the last five trading days.
+The stock price of Aptinyx Inc. (NASDAQ: APTX) has jumped by 1.58 compared to previous close of 0.12.
+Despite this, the company has seen a gain of 5.17% in its stock price over the last five trading days.

 Is It Worth Investing in Aptinyx Inc. (NASDAQ: APTX) Right Now?

-The 36-month beta value for APTX is also noteworthy at 1.33.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for APTX is at 1.33.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023